Mechanical Engineering

 FURTHER STUDY

-You might find you want to learn more about automation, engineering and robotics.
+You might find you want to learn more after your aeronautical engineering degree, such as automation, mechanical engineering, or robotics.
 Building on our engineering expertise, we offer a range of postgraduate courses that can take your interests and career opportunities further.
 Salford graduates and alumni will also receive a generous fees discount.

 What you need to know